vincentauger/sierra-php-sdk/README.md

 > **Current Status:** Focused on querying (read-only) the **Bibliographic API (Bib API)**.
 Designed for future expansion to other Sierra endpoints.

+For detailed information on the Sierra API, visit the [docs](https://techdocs.iii.com/sierraapi/Content/titlePage.htm)

 ---

 ## Features